nitya-babbar/time-capsule/README.md

 Write a well crafted, organized reflection justifying why you chose the objects that you did.

  - Each item should have a 2-3 sentence explanation about its role in the story and why it was an essential part of the time capsule.
-This is what will be explained in the Speaking portion of the assignment.

  - You must explain why your objects relate to the thematic idea and characters in connection with your text.